v0.3.0 — Open Source

 quickstart.py

-from engram import Engram
+from engram import Memory

 # Store a memory

-memory.store("User prefers dark mode",
+mem.store("User prefers dark mode",

 tags=["preference"],